Jordnos/CPSC210_Project/README.md

 Score Removed From Leaderboard - User: userTest2 Score: 1
 Fri Apr 01 03:01:43 PDT 2022
 New Score Added To Leaderboard - User: userTest2 Score: 3

+## Phase 4: Task 3

+- make classes for each pane in the main menu
+- an abstract class extended by the multiple frame classes
+- an abstract class extended by SignupFrame and LoginFrame, for user input boxes
+- an abstract class extended by AccountListFrame and LeaderboardFrame, for making a list
+- take Singleton Design Pattern from EventLog and apply it to AccountList and Leaderboard